 Distrokid Label - $79.99 for five artists, up to $1199.99/yr for 100 artists

 Distrokid allows you to keep 100% of the royalties that are owed to you.
-This is wonderful news since royalties are pretty much like counting pennies these days for independent artists like myself.
+This is wonderful news since royalties are pretty much like counting pennies these days for independent artists like myself, so at least you'll have all your coins.

 I don't really want anyone taking a cut of what is already cut too much by big companies like Spotify and Apple Music.